Sleeper (Keith Jarrett album)

-Sleeper is a double album by Keith Jarrett's "European Quartet" recorded on April 16, 1979 in Tokyo.
-It was released on ECM Records 33 years later, in 2012, as ECM 2290/2291.
+Sleeper is a double album by Keith Jarrett's "European Quartet" recorded on April 16, 1979 in Tokyo, and released on ECM 33 years later in 2012.

 April 1979 Tour in Japan

 Sleeper was recorded in Japan during a tour in which, according to www.keithjarrett.org, Jarrett's "European Quartet" performed 13 times in 20 days.
 Below is the list of the dates and venues: